 Kluson tuners

-Namely, a higher-quality brand of tuner than the ones that come with most guitars.
+Namely, it is a higher-quality tuner brand than the ones that come with most guitars.
 They use improved materials and are of a high level of artistry.
 Also, it is for this reason they tend to tune more smoothly and retain the strings in tune for longer periods.

 Lacquer

 Also known as nitrocellulose, it is a clear or colorful coating sprayed in numerous layers onto the guitar body to provide a robust and durable surface.
-Many believe that nitro finishes allow the wood the breathe and offer more sustain and improved tone. ( actually, an ongoing debate ensues about (the truth of this)
+Many believe that nitro finishes allow the wood to breathe and offer more sustain and improved tone.
+(Actually, an ongoing debate ensues about (the truth of this)

 Les Paul

-A legendary guitarist and multitrack recording pioneer.
-One of the first solid-body electric guitar builders; also, the Gibson Electric Guitar is named after him.
+He was a legendary guitarist and multitrack recording pioneer.
+He was one of the first solid-body electric guitar builders; also, and the Gibson Electric Guitar is named after him.

 A limited-edition